-In a premise that was explored in two of his other psychological thrillers, the film Perfect Blue (1997) and 2004 television series Paranoia Agent, Paprika is about the search for one’s identity as the line between dreams and reality blurs.
-It is, however, more lighthearted than either of them.
+In a premise that was explored in two of his other psychological thrillers, the film Perfect Blue (1997) and 2004 television series Paranoia Agent, Paprika is about the search for one’s identity.
+It is, however, considerably more lighthearted than either of them.
 A recurring theme Kon explores with his movies is duality and the conversations between life and fiction: dreams, nightmares, reality, movies.
-Occasionally, their interactions with technology will feature, showing how the masks we create for ourselves with the internet can be incredibly damaging.
-Or the self-destructive potential using it as a tool of repression to run from the truth instead of accepting it.
-Paprika is also about a kind of escapism: using technology and dreams to bury our pain so we can forget it.
-It’s also a movie that examines the nature of our dreams as desires, what they are and what they mean for us, and what happens when we don’t achieve them.
+Occasionally, their interactions with technology will feature into the plot’s conflict, showing the self-destructive potential technology has when it’s used as a tool of repression to run from the truth instead of accepting it.
+Paprika is about one kind of escapism: using technology and dreams to bury our pain so we can forget it.
+It’s also a movie that examines the nature of our dreams as desires and wishes, what they are and what they mean for us, and what happens when we don’t achieve them.
 That being said, it’s not a cynical movie with a bitter message.
 What Paprika does especially well is nail the despair we can feel when confronted with our limitations and the knowledge that we won’t accomplish our childhood dreams, but it also perfectly captures the hope of realizing that those dreams never die — they change with us.

 Paprika quickly notices the ongoing theme in Konakawa’s nightmares, but every time she tries to get him to talk about it, he stalls, avoiding the subject.
 At one point, he even explodes at her, screaming that he never wants to see a movie again.
-It’s only when one of his dreams ends with him killing himself that he begins to open up.
-But even then, Konakawa admits that he doesn’t have any idea what his dreams mean or who he’s chasing.
+It’s only when one of his dreams ends with him killing himself that his walls begin to come down.
+But even then, Konakawa admits that he doesn’t have any idea what his dreams mean or who the man he’s chasing is.

-As the film races to its audaciously surreal climax, reality begins to break down for Konakawa and Paprika under the effects of the DC Mini.
-Fortunately, it allows Konakawa to fully process his nightmares.
-In an ethereal bar somewhere between reality and the dream world, he tells the truth to a pair of bartenders who act as Paprika’s Greek chorus.
-Through gentle prompts that read more like Konakawa’s subconscious trying to ease him into the truth, we learn that the last movie he and his friend worked on together was an experimental film about a criminal leading a cop on a never-ending chase.
+As the film races to its audaciously surreal climax, reality begins to transform into a large-scale waking dream for Konakawa and Paprika as the thieves continue to wreak havoc with the DC Mini.
+Fortunately, this allows Konakawa to fully process his nightmares.
+In an ethereal bar somewhere between reality and the dream world, he opens up to a pair of bartenders who act as Paprika’s Greek chorus.
+Their gentle prompts to move the discussion forward can be read more like Konakawa’s subconscious trying to ease him into coming to terms with his inadequacies.
+Through them, we learn that the last movie Konakawa and his friend worked on together was an experimental film about a criminal leading a cop on a never-ending chase.
 Intimidated by his friend’s filmmaking talent, Konakawa lost faith in his own skills and let his fear of failure stop him from pursuing a career in filmmaking.
 Ever since, he’s hated himself for feeling like he wasted his life and disappointed his now-dead friend, who was left to finish the film alone.

-Again, Konakawa travels through his dream worlds, and again, he finds himself chasing a criminal — but this time, the suspect is real.
-They become a little less fractured, with Konakawa seeming more in control.
-In the past, he’s always ended up hesitating at the end of the dream, paralyzed with fear that stops him from shooting the suspect, letting him escape.
+Again, Konakawa travels through his dream worlds, and again, he finds himself chasing a criminal — but this time, the suspect is a real person and Paprika’s life is in danger.
+The dreams become a little less fractured, with Konakawa seeming more confident and in control.
+In the past, he’s always ended up hesitating at the end of the dream, paralyzed with fear, and the suspect always escapes.
 But this time is different.

-(work on better transition) Through his friend’s memory, he realizes that he didn’t abandon his friend or waste his life by becoming a detective instead of a filmmaker.
-As a cop, Konakawa is bringing their movie to life as the hero of their movie.
-His reality is the fantasy they created: “A reality born from fiction.”
+As his therapist, Paprika is the one who sets things into motion by encouraging Konakawa to think about his problems, but ultimately, Konakawa alone is the one who decides to work through them.
+Like a real counselor, Paprika doesn’t force him to change or accept the truth — all she does is give him a push in the right direction.
+In the end, Konakawa chooses to better himself by running towards the truth instead of away from it.
+In one of the most emotional scenes in the film, he realizes that he didn’t abandon his friend or waste his life by becoming a detective instead of a filmmaker.
+As a cop, Konakawa is actually bringing their movie to life, living out the story they created: “A reality born from fiction.”
 The blurring of reality in Paprika’s final scenes makes the message of Satoshi Kon’s final film even more poignant: How can a dream die if you’re living it?